varshireddy-ai/Challenge--Broadening-the-RISC-V-High-Precision-Code-Base-and-Reach/README.md

 This project is a simple implementation of the Tower of Hanoi puzzle in Python.

-It was created for a coding challenge that asked for a solution in a scripted language or bash, with clear use of recursion and simple output.

 ## Features
 - Written in Python 3
 - Demonstrates recursion clearly